 Is Moissanite good for an Engagement Ring?
 Moissanite is an excellent engagement ring option.
 It’s also fantastic for wedding rings, anniversary bands, and promise rings.
 It’s a durable stone (9.25-9.5 on Mohs Scale of Hardness) that should continue to look beautiful for generations.
 It looks very similar to diamond but is far less expensive!

 If you’re trying to decide if Moissanite is right for you, and especially if you’re debating between Moissanite and diamond, you may find the following 10 facts to be enlightening and helpful!

-We’re all heavily influence by marketers.
-You may think that you’re not, but the clothes you wear, the car you drive, and products you consume are heavily influenced by marketing message that you directly engage with, or that your social circle engages with and then eventually pass on to you.
+We’re all heavily influenced by marketers.
+You may think that you’re not, but the clothes you wear, the car you drive, and the products you consume are heavily influenced by marketing messages that you directly engage with, or that your social circle engages with and then eventually pass on to you.